mcsee/Software-Design-Articles/Articles/Opinion/50 Fundamental Advices for Junior Developers/readme.md

 * * *

-Assume you know next to nothing about how things are done in the real world.
+Assume you know next to nothing about how things are done in the real-world.

 https://twitter.com/snhrdt